zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 Rather than building pipelines as a goal in itself, attention was directed toward shaping how data flows through systems.
 Key characteristics of the new pattern include:

 - Data is processed as it arrives, using asynchronous execution.
-- Duplicate entries are filtered early through DynamoDB-based deduplication.
+- Raw data is processed and deduplicated early through Python Pandas.
-- Meaningful records are stored, while non-essential data is ignored.
+- Records are further streamlined by leveraging DynamoDB's conditional insert or update.
 - Backups are written to S3 with version control, supporting traceability and recovery.

 Failures are contained within isolated tasks, preventing cascading effects.